 - Continuously Improve the Production Process Swiss Water is committed to continuous improvement throughout its production process, and to leading the coffee industry in the science of decaffeination.
 This allows Swiss Water to further enhance its proprietary process and provide superior quality coffees to its customers.
 Through Six Sigma methodologies, statistical process controls, and lean manufacturing initiatives, Swiss Water has dramatically improved its production process, thereby improving production efficiencies while reducing defects.
 These advancements have generated tangible improvements in the quality of its coffees.
-Swiss Water[®] Process decaffeinated green coffees now more closely resemble regular green coffee, which makes it much easier to visually gauge the roast level and stage during the roasting process.
-Additionally, improvements at the "cupping", or tasting, table.
-Swiss Water[®] Process coffees have better body and flavour due to better retention of chlorogenic and amino acids (naturally occurring acids and antioxidants in green coffee which form a key part of a coffee's taste profile). - Create Consumer Demand by Developing Brand Awareness Strong brand awareness levels, premium quality, and consumer demand encourage retailers to carry decaffeinated coffee products bearing the Swiss Water[®] Process brand name.
-Swiss Water strategically invests in regionally targeted initiatives designed to enhance awareness of the Swiss Water[®] Process brand and its chemical free proposition and to increase demand at the consumer level.
+Swiss Water® Process decaffeinated green coffees now more closely resemble regular green coffee, which makes it much easier to visually gauge the roast level and stage during the roasting process.
+Additionally, improvements to Swiss Water's proprietary carbon renewal process have resulted in notable improvements at the "cupping", or tasting, table.
+Swiss Water® Process coffees have better body and flavour due to better retention of chlorogenic and amino acids (naturally occurring acids and antioxidants in green coffee which form a key part of a coffee's taste profile). - Create Consumer Demand by Developing Brand Awareness Strong brand awareness levels, premium quality, and consumer demand encourage retailers to carry decaffeinated coffee products bearing the Swiss Water® Process brand name.
+Swiss Water strategically invests in regionally targeted initiatives designed to enhance awareness of the Swiss Water® Process brand and its chemical free proposition and to increase demand at the consumer level.
 These activities include cost effective, regionally targeted media; public relations; customer co-marketing; social media; and/or online communications and selling. - Leverage Higher Margin Selling Proposition to Retailers As health-aware and sustainability-focused consumers are willing to pay a premium for healthy food options, coffee retailers can improve their margins particularly on a by-cup or by-drink basis simply by switching to chemical free Swiss Water® Process coffees.
-This makes Swiss Water's sales proposition very attractive and is a key leverage point in its business development program with major roaster retailers are ideally positioned to benefit from the significant value-added elements of the Swiss Water® Process brand.
-These include Swiss Water's ongoing efforts to build brand awareness, consultative selling, extensive merchandising programs, and web-based merchandising material fulfillment and customer learning tools. - Margin Improvement through Cost Management Swiss Water is committed to accelerating the reduction of operational and overhead expenses during the period in which it is expanding capacity.
+This makes Swiss Water's sales proposition very attractive and is a key leverage point in its business development program with major roaster retailers and premium street retail accounts.
+In addition to higher margins, these retailers are ideally positioned to benefit from the significant value-added elements of the Swiss Water® Process brand.
+These include Swiss Water's ongoing efforts to build brand awareness, consultative selling, extensive merchandising programs, and web-based merchandising material fulfillment and customer learning tools. - Margin Improvement through Cost Management Swiss Water is committed to accelerating the reduction of operational and overhead expenses during the period in which it is expanding its capacity.
 The additional cash flow derived from these efforts will assist in achieving financing goals for the Company.